MaryamAsgarinezhad/obsidian/Linux/PSQL.md

 ![[Pasted image 20240426172021.png]]

 - User, Password, and Database Name must be the same in the two services.
+  The "DATABASE_PORT" must be the exposed port from the postgres image.
 - Must do portforwarding for the postgres service in order to **connect to it from localhost.
 The expose process is already done in the postgres image on port 5432.**
+- DATABASE_HOST=db : This indicates that the pg server is the db container.

+- If you don't specify the `DATABASE_URL` environment variable in the `docker-compose.yml` file, your application may not be able to connect to the PostgreSQL database.
+The `DATABASE_URL` variable is a convenient way to provide all the necessary connection information (username, password, host, port, and database name) in a single variable.

+- Without the `DATABASE_URL` variable, you would need to specify each connection parameter separately (e.g., `DATABASE_USER`, `DATABASE_PASSWORD`, `DATABASE_HOST`, `DATABASE_PORT`, `DATABASE_NAME`).
+While this is possible, it can be more cumbersome and error-prone, especially when managing multiple environment variables for different services or configurations.

 After pulling postgres docker image, install the psql to connect to the postgres server as a client: